angelammmm/Tip-Calculator/README.md

 # Tip-Calculator
-Here’s an edited version of your text with an expanded explanation of the usefulness of the `if` and `else` statements in your example:

----

 ### Summary
 In Python, the `if-else` statement is a powerful control structure that allows you to create decision-making logic in your program.
 It helps check whether certain conditions are met and then directs the flow of the program accordingly.
 This is particularly useful when you need to validate or process user input, as it allows the program to react differently based on specific criteria.
 If the conditions meet the specified requirements, the program proceeds with the next step.
 If not, it can take an alternative action, ensuring that your program handles different cases effectively and flexibly.